-Dr. Mehra's research focuses on diversity and social justice in library and information science and community informatics or the use of information and communication technologies to empower minority and underserved populations to make meaningful changes in their lives.
-He has applied action research in community engagement while collaborating with racial/ethnic groups, international diaspora, sexual minorities, rural communities, low-income families, small businesses, and others, to represent their experiences/perspectives in the development of community-based information systems and services.
+Dr. Mehra's research focuses on diversity and social justice in library and information science and community informatics or the use of information and communication technologies to empower minority and underserved populations to make meaningful changes in their everyday lives.
+He has applied action research to further engaged scholarship and community engagement while collaborating with racial/ethnic groups, international diaspora, sexual minorities, rural communities, low-income families, small businesses, and others, to represent their experiences and perspectives in the design of community-based information systems and services.

-Dr. Mehra has used conceptual frameworks in LIS (e.g., human information behavior, information seeking and use, community analytics, etc.) with interdisciplinary approaches from critical theory, feminist and queer studies, postcolonial cross-cultural literature, and race and gender research, amongst others, to expand the the traditional definition, scope, extent, representation, and relevance of information-related work in the 21st century.
-He primarily teaches courses on public library management, collection development, resources and services for adults, diversity services in libraries, and grant development for information professionals.
-Dr. Mehra (as principal investigator) has recently been awarded multiple grants from the Institute of Museum and Library Services totaling more than a million dollars to help train rural librarians in the Appalachian region as well as develop collaborative partnerships between rural libraries and other appropriate community stakeholders (e.g. small businesses).
+Dr. Mehra has used conceptual frameworks in LIS (e.g., human information behavior, information seeking and use, community analytics, etc.) with interdisciplinary approaches from critical theory, feminist and queer studies, postcolonial cross-cultural literature, and race and gender research, amongst others, to extend the traditional definition, scope, extent, representation, and relevance of information-related work in the 21st century.
+As principal investigator, he has recently been awarded multiple grants from the Institute of Museum and Library Services totaling more than a million dollars to help train rural librarians in the Appalachian region as well as develop collaborative partnerships between rural libraries and other appropriate community stakeholders (e.g. small businesses).

-- Mehra, B. (May 12, 2017).
-Bonnie Carroll and Roy Cooper Faculty Enrichment Award 2017: School of Information Sciences, University of Tennessee.
+- Bonnie Carroll and Roy Cooper Faculty Enrichment Award 2017: School of Information Sciences, University of Tennessee.

 - Mehra, B., Bishop, B. W., and Partee II, R. P. (2016).
 Information Science Professionals as Community Action Researchers to Further the Role of Rural Public Libraries in Small Business Economic Development: A Case Study of Tennessee.
 [BEST OVERALL CONFERENCE PAPER].
 Annual Conference of the 2016 Canadian Association for Information Science/L’Association canadienne des sciences de l’information (CAIS/ACSI).